yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-Well, if you download this lhs file, compile it and run it this is the result:
+Well, if you download this file (look at the bottom of this section), compile it and run it this is the result:

 blogimage("hglmandel_v01.png","The mandelbrot set version 1")

 A first very interesting property of this program is that the computation for all the points is done only once.
-The proof is that it might be a bit long before a first image appears, but if you resize the window, it updates instantaneously.
+It is a bit long before the first image appears, but if you resize the window, it updates instantaneously.
 This property is a direct consequence of purity.
 If you look closely, you see that `allPoints` is a pure list.
-Therefore, calling `allPoints` will always render the same result.
+Therefore, calling `allPoints` will always render the same result and Haskell is clever enough to use this property.
 While Haskell doesn't garbage collect `allPoints` the result is reused for free.
 We didn't specified this value should be saved for later use.
 It is saved for us.